pv/pydocweb/README.txt

 - Run 'numpy_towiki.py' to collect docstrings from 'numpy' and upload them to the wiki.

+- Run 'numpy_checkwiki.py' to create a patch showing the difference between the wiki and the bzr branch.

 - Run 'numpy_fromwiki.py' to collect docstrings from the wiki and dump them to bzr.